cybermantix/feral-core/README.md

 So you don't think a No-Code-Low-Code system should be written in PHP??
 Fine, [Piss off and Go Away](https://www.urbandictionary.com/define.php?term=Elitest).

-Nodez is a No-Code-Low-Code framework written in PHP.
-This project is the free and open core which contains the basic tools for Nodez.
+Feral is a No-Code-Low-Code framework written in PHP.
+This project is the free and open core which contains the basic tools for Feral.

-# Nodez
+# Feral

-As you already know, Nodez stands for No/Low-Code and yes, it's written in PHP.
+As you already know, Feral stands for No/Low-Code and yes, it's written in PHP.
 The point of Nodez is to make an easy to use, easy to modify No/Low-Code solution that is accessible to anybody.

-## Nodez-Core
+## Feral-Core

 This project is the core code used for the processes.
 It contains the basics needed for the engine, the validation, and a basic set of NodeCode and CatalogNodes.

 The code can be run inline with other code by executing a proceess and getting the results of the process.

-## Nodez - Bundle
+## Feral - Inline

 If you want to use Nodez inside of your Symfony project, then include the Nodez bundle in your Symfony project.
 From there you can call the process engine directly.

-## Nodez - Runtime Plane
+## Feral - Runtime Plane

 If you want a robust runtime plane with one to many nodes processing requests via the HTTP, then get the Docker Nodez Runtime Plane Image.

-## Nodez - Queue Processor
+## Feral - Queue Processor

 If you want to process a queue with Nodez, use the Docker image for the Nodez queue processor that will dequeue messages and process them using a Nodez process.